przszczecinski/About-me/README.md

-# hello-world
+# About me
-This is my first repository.

-I'm student of Mathematics in Information Sciences on Warsaw University of Technology.
-I'm interested in Data Science.
+I'm a student of Mathematics in Information Sciences at Warsaw University of Technology.
+I have obtained a bachelor's, the subject of my BA was Fuzzy Rough Sets.

-Just another line to check something.
+I find learning new technologies as interesting and challenging, so I spend my spare time on reading books and doing courses in Udemy platform.